nasa/cumulus-orca/website/docs/developer/research/research-localstack.md

   - Security checks are not present.
   - Is, by its nature, a simulation.

+### Future Direction
+- Localstack in a Docker container would be an excellent place to deploy ORCA for local testing.
+  - Could also be used for automated large testing in Bamboo if deployment scripting can be added.

 #### Sources
 - Meeting with Aafaque
 - https://github.com/localstack/localstack